Idaho

 How long does Idaho keep police body camera footage?

-Idaho Code 31-871 sets three tiers: at least 200 days for recordings with evidentiary value, 60 days for non-evidentiary recordings from non-fixed equipment like a body camera, and 14 days for non-evidentiary recordings from a fixed camera.
+For county law enforcement agencies, Idaho Code 31-871 sets three tiers: at least 200 days for recordings with evidentiary value, 60 days for non-evidentiary recordings from non-fixed equipment like a body camera, and 14 days for non-evidentiary recordings from a fixed camera.
+City police departments are not covered by this statute and set their own retention by policy.

 How do I request police bodycam footage in Idaho?